lukasmahler/lukasmahler.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+Welcome to my website!
 I am a Ph.D. student in economics at the [University of Mannheim](https://www.vwl.uni-mannheim.de/en).
-My research interests are in Macroeconomics and Labor Economics with a focus on socioeconomic inequalities and intergenerational mobility.
+My research interests are in Macroeconomics, Education, and Health.

-This website is currently under construction.